 As the end of the year draws close, the pressure to have a perfect holiday season tends to mount.
 "Everything around you, societally, is pushing you to be happy and to focus on happiness [around the holidays]," says Alfiee Breland-Noble, PhD, psychologist, author, and founder of mental health nonprofit the AAKOMA Project.
 The movies, the ads, the perfectly curated Instagram pictures of decorations, wrapped presents, and matching family jammies all fuel this idea of what we think the holidays should look like.
 When contrasted with our real-life experiences, we usually end up feeling disappointed, miserable, and frustrated long before we unwrap our first present.

 This year, we may be feeling an even bigger desire for a flawlessly festive Christmas, Hanukkah, or Kwanzaa.
-We’ve been through a tough 365 days that have included a global pandemic, immense personal loss, a collective focus on the heartbreaking social and racial inequities in our country, and a truly anxiety-provoking election.
-The holidays may feel like our one chance to end this year right, a beacon of light that will save us from the hardships of 2020.
-But this exact build-up can actually be detrimental to our mental health, setting us up for a serious letdown post-holiday season (or a major meltdown during it).
+We’ve been through a tough few years — ones that have included a global pandemic, immense personal loss, a collective focus on the heartbreaking social and racial inequities in our country, and anxiety-provoking elections.
+The holidays may feel like our one chance to end this year on the right foot, but this exact build-up can actually be detrimental to our mental health, setting us up for a serious letdown post-holiday season (or a major meltdown during it).

 Avoiding the holiday happiness trap requires being intentional about managing our expectations, says Dr. Breland-Noble.
 Here, she lays out a game plan to end this season feeling refreshed, rather than drained.